nmarsollier/viaduct/docs/content/docs/getting_started/starwars/directives/backing_data.md

 Apply `@backingData` on a field (often together with `@resolver`) and point to a Kotlin class that implements the backing logic.

-{{< codetag path="/demoapps/starwars/modules/filmography/src/main/viaduct/schema/Character.graphqls" tag="all_characters" land="graphql" >}}
+{{< codetag path="demoapps/starwars/modules/filmography/src/main/viaduct/schema/Character.graphqls" tag="all_characters" land="graphql" >}}

-In this demo, the class `viaduct.demoapp.characters.viaduct.queryresolvers.AllCharactersResolver` is responsible for shaping the list of `Character` items returned by `allCharacters`.
+In this demo, the class `com.example.starwars.modules.filmography.characters.queries.AllCharactersQueryResolver` is responsible for shaping the list of `Character` items returned by `allCharacters`.

 ## How it integrates at runtime